letdummer/Porto42_piscine/c_01/ex03/README.md

 *Output*

 ```
-Divisao de a por b: 62
+Division of a by b: 62
-Modulo de a por b: 182
+Modulus of a by b: 182
 ```